Beyond the Story

-Beyond the Story: 10 Year Record of BTS is a 2023 biography about South Korean pop group BTS.
+Beyond the Story: 10 Year Record of BTS is a 2023 biography about South Korean boy group BTS.
 The book is written by Kang Myeong-seok and BTS, and translated into English by Anton Hur in collaboration with Clare Richards and Slin Jung.
 It was released on July 9, 2023.

 The novel was translated into 23 languages and is divided into seven chapters: "Seoul", "Why We Exist", "Love, Hate, Army", "Inside Out", "A Flight That Never Lands", "The World Of BTS" and "We Are".